 Contribflow is a suite of high-level repository operations for making open source contributions easier.
 It's based on the git-flow branching model with modifications for the open souce workflow.

-Install the module with:
+Install the module globally with:

 [sudo] npm install -g contribflow

-Each contrib-flow command will run a series of git or github commands, and may prompt the user for more info.
+contrib command will run a series of git or github commands, and may prompt the user for more info.
 All git commands are printed as they are run, to encourage learning of the underlying git process.

 At this point the project owner may ask you to make changes.
 To update your pull request you simply make the changes, commit them and